jo-cho/embedding_projector/README.md

 # Embedding Projector

-*News articles and analysis code are not provided*
+News articles and analysis code are not provided(*contact me if needed*)

-*All labels are in Korean*
+All labels are in Korean

 ## Models
 - Embedding Model: pre-trained SBERTs, OpenAI embedding models (models can be changed depending on the setting)